RedefiningReality/Wazuh-Ansible/README.md

 # Ansible for Wazuh
 Ansible roles and playbook to install Wazuh agents on Linux and Windows machines.
-Used to install Wazuh agents in Illinois Tech's cyber range.
+Used to install Wazuh agents on VMs in Illinois Tech's cyber range.

 ## [Inventory](inventory)
 Update files in this directory to suit your needs.
 It currently has inventory files for [Game of Active Directory](https://orange-cyberdefense.github.io/GOAD/) and a custom "services" network.